- On February 16, 2026

 Those travelling with children need to weigh up the benefit of a card as children get free access any to the public transport networks if they are under 10, and a number of state run museums are free anyway for those with children under 18.

-Honestly, it isn't the best pass in our opinion.
-As said before, we recommend the Rome Tourist Card.
+Honestly, the Roma Pass isn’t the best Rome pass in our opinion.
+In 2026, we recommend the Rome Tourist Card instead.

-As the Colosseum has been reducing its standard tickets admissions, they are almost always sold out.
-So Roma Pass holders may be disappointed because their tickets do not ensure them entry to the monument, because of the high demande.
+As the Colosseum has reduced the number of standard ticket admissions, tickets are now almost always sold out.
+As a result, Roma Pass holders may be disappointed, because their pass does not guarantee entry to the monument due to the high demand.

 Is there an alternative?
-YES.
-The solution to all these small changes is the Rome Tourist Card.
-Once again, it remains the most advantageous to us.
+Yes.
+The solution to these recent changes is the Rome Tourist Card (check the latest price on this page).
+Once again, it remains the most advantageous option in our view.

 Rome Tourist Card benefits:

-- Instead of a Colosseum standard ticket, you can choose different types of tickets to access Colosseum
+- Instead of a standard Colosseum ticket, you can choose from different ticket options to access the Colosseum.

-- To make the most of the Rome Tourist Card and your Colosseum visit, choose either an audio guide ticket or a guided tour.
-This is the only way to be sure to entry the site on the date you want to.
-The Rome Tourist Card actually reduces downtime considerably.
+- To make the most of your Rome Tourist Card and your Colosseum visit, choose either an audio guide ticket or a guided tour.
+This is the best way to ensure entry on the date you want.
+The Rome Tourist Card also helps reduce waiting time considerably.

-Another big advantage is that it is a mobile pass.
-You just need to book your Rome Tourist Card online, choose your arrival date and pick on of the Colosseum special tickets (audio guide or guided tour).
-You'll also get a discount code to book other attractions tickets.
+- Another major advantage is that it’s a mobile pass.
+You simply book your Rome Tourist Card online (on this page), choose your arrival date, and select one of the special Colosseum tickets (audio guide or guided tour).
+You’ll also receive a 10% discount code to book other attractions and activities.

 Fanny, a devoted art enthusiast and world traveler, has been exploring Vatican City’s treasures since 2012.
 As the founder and chief editor of the Visit Vatican blog, she’s dedicated to sharing the finest cultural and historical experiences of this iconic destination.